 MIT and the Community

 Economic impact and innovation catalyst.
 MIT has a far-reaching impact on the economy of the region.
-The Institute is Cambridge’s second largest employer and largest taxpayer, paying taxes on its commercial property and providing an annual payment in lieu of taxes (PILOT) for property that is used for academic purposes and is legally tax-exempt.
-In fiscal year 2012, the Institute made a voluntary PILOT contribution of $2.3 million to the City of Cambridge and paid over $36.5 million in real estate taxes.
+The Institute is Cambridge’s second largest employer and largest taxpayer, representing 14% of the city’s revenue stream.
+MIT pays taxes on its commercial property and provides an annual payment in lieu of taxes (PILOT) for property that is used for academic purposes and is legally tax exempt.
+In fiscal year 2016, the Institute made a voluntary PILOT contribution of approximately $2 million to the City of Cambridge and paid approximately $50 million in real estate taxes.

-For more information about MIT and the community, visit http://ogcr.mit.edu/.
+For more information about MIT and the community, visit http://ogcr.mit.edu.